fenago/data-science/lab_guides/Lab_14.md

 ![](./images/B15019_14_01.jpg)

-    Caption: Loading data into the Colab notebook
+    Caption: Loading data into the Jupyter notebook

 5. Now, print the shape of the dataset, as shown in the following code
     snippet: